 A lot of people are talking about data empowerment these days (aka literacy, competency, sovereignty, humanity), and there are all sorts of useful resources to help us upskill quickly and easily.
 Like the We All Count framework and Data Feminism.

-Here on Vancouver Island, we’re exploring data sovereignty with the assistance of one of Canada’s top academics and leaders in global data empowerment.
+Here on Vancouver Island, artists and arts organizations are starting to explore data sovereignty with the assistance of one of Canada’s top academics and leaders in global data empowerment.
 Over the past year or so, Creative Coast has had the good fortune of building a relationship with Professor Sheelagh Carpendale from Simon Fraser University’s Computer Science Department.

 The purpose of this project is to construct a foundational dataset of the economic, financial and social infrastructures that support Vancouver Island’s arts ecosystem, and begin to identify its less tangible structural hierarchies/inequities.
 The goal is an easy-to-understand and manage dataset that helps governments and practitioners achieve a more strategically and equitably resourced sector, equipped to fulfill its potential as a key driver of economic/social resilience, and digital connectivity.